Bedework/bw-util2/README.md

 * Add a concept entity with a couple of methods and use it.
 * Add a do not use flag to locations
 * Add more information to message to identify property.

+#### 5.0.2
+* Next stage in removing the bw-xml module.
+  * icalendar schema moved into its own module
+  * Many modules updated to refer to it
+  * calws schema moved into caldav
+  * feature pack update to deploy calws wsdls into bedework-content
+* Fix handling of UNTIL element in recurrences when converting to/from xml
+* Cosmetic and use instanceof patterns
+*
+#### 5.0.3
+* Update library versions

+#### 5.0.4
+* Update library versions
+* Update for new ical4j version

+#### 5.0.5
+* Update library versions
+* Add processing for exdate and fix exrule

+#### 5.0.6
+* Update library versions
+* New class to handle event participants.

+#### 5.0.7
+* Update library versions

+#### 5.0.8
+* Update library versions
+* Missing endCalendar call so no result.
+* New index value

+#### 5.0.9
+* Update library versions
+* Normalize the property list when converting from ical to xml.
+Unable to handle multivalued exdate and rdate so split them into a number of single valued properties.

+#### 5.0.10
+* Update library versions
+* Move response classes and ToString into bw-base module.
+* Pre-jakarta